manateelazycat/lsp-bridge/README.md

 * `lsp-bridge-diagnostic-jump-next`: Jump to the next diagnostic position
 * `lsp-bridge-diagnostic-jump-prev`: Jump to the previous diagnostic position
 * `lsp-bridge-diagnostic-list`: List all diagnostic information
+* `lsp-bridge-diagnostic-copy`: Copy the current diagnostic information to the clipboard
 * `lsp-bridge-diagnostic-ignore`: Insert comment to ignore the current diagnosis
 * `lsp-bridge-workspace-list-symbols`: List all symbols in workspace and jump to the symbol definition
 * `lsp-bridge-signature-help-fetch`: show signature help in minibuffer manually (move cursor to parameters area will show signature help automatically)